-has been widely used.~\cite{Anand-2022} Here, $|\Psi_{\mathrm{HF}}\rangle$ is the Hartree--Fock (HF) wave function and $T$ and $T^\dagger$ are excitation and de-excitation operators, respectively, from the HF wave function.
-The UCC ansatz by considering single and double excitation operators as $T$, known as the UCCSD ansatz, usually gives accurate correlation energies for typical closed shell molecules.
+where $|\Psi_{\mathrm{HF}}\rangle$ is the Hartree--Fock (HF) wave function, and $T$ and $T^\dagger$ are the excitation and de-excitation operators, respectively, applied to the HF wave function.
+The UCC ansatz, when considering single and double excitation operators as $T$, is known as the UCCSD ansatz and typically provides accurate correlation energies for closed shell molecules.

-In quantum chemical calculations, the energy of the dimer consisting of the monomers sufficiently separated from each other should be twice of the energy of the monomer.
-This condition, known as a size consistency,\cite{Szabo-Ostlund} is very important, especially in the calculation of large molecules.
-The truncated configuration interaction expansions such as CISD and CISDT do not satisfy the size consistency, while the truncated coupled cluster methods like CCSD and CCSDT do.
-The UCCSD ansatz used in the VQE framework is based on the cluster expansion, and it has been taken for granted that it is size consistent.
-However, in the VQE, the UCCSD ansatz is usually implemented by using the Trotter decomposition to construct the parameterized quantum circuit.
-Recently we have numerically demonstrated that the Trotterized UCCSD ansatz does not automatically satisfy the size consistency condition.\cite{Sugisaki-2024} The size consistency of the UCCSD ansatz can be maintained when the molecular orbitals localized to each monomer are used, but it can be broken when the molecular orbitals delocalized to the dimer are used in the UCCSD ansatz.
+In quantum chemical calculations, the energy of a dimer consisting of two monomers separated by a large distance should be twice the energy of a monomer.
+This condition, known as size consistency,\cite{Szabo-Ostlund} is crucial, especially in the calculation of large molecules.
+Truncated configuration interaction expansions, such as CISD and CISDT, do not satisfy the size consistency, while truncated coupled cluster methods like CCSD and CCSDT do.
+The UCCSD ansatz, used in the VQE framework, is based on the cluster expansion and it generally assumed to be size consistent.
+However, in VQE, the UCCSD ansatz is usually implemented using the Trotter decomposition to construct the parameterized quantum circuit.
+Recently, we have numerically demonstrated that the Trotterized UCCSD ansatz does not automatically satisfy the size consistency condition.\cite{Sugisaki-2024} Size consistency of the UCCSD ansatz can be maintained when molecular orbitals localized to each monomer are used, but it can be broken when molecular orbitals delocalized over the dimer are employed in the UCCSD ansatz.